andreas0x41/coding-tutorial-obsidian/content/Python/1 General/7 Operator.md

 print("Alice" in data.values()) # -> True
 ```

-When using this operator with a [[5 Datatypes#String|string]] it checks if the value is a substring of the whole string.
+When using this operator with a [[5 Datatype#String|string]] it checks if the value is a substring of the whole string.

 ```python
 print("d" in "andreas")                 # -> True